 So this is what I’ve learned as good things to do in Chicago and surrounding area:

-Cheapest and just about fastest way to get into downtown Chicago from the airport, if you are not renting a car, is to take the subway.
+And if you are at the airport — the cheapest and just about fastest way to get into downtown, if you are not renting a car, is to take the metro.

-Just follow the signs to the Chicago Transit Authority (CTA) trains — informally known as the “L Train” (for eLevated trains) — Chicago’s extensive subway system.
+Just follow the signs to the Chicago Transit Authority (CTA) trains — informally known as the “El” Train (for Elevated trains) — Chicago’s extensive subway system.
 You can buy a 1-day pass for $7 and then take it into downtown.
 It will take you just about the same time — 45 minutes — as taking a taxi ($65) or Uber or Lyft ($40).

-On top of the big cost savings, the trains are all elevated (thus the name) so you can look out the window and see Chicago neighborhoods as you travel in.
+Most of the trip from the airport to downtown is elevated (from airport to Wicker Park) so you can look out the window and see Chicago neighborhoods as you travel in.

 I walked down into the streets and found the Wicker Park area to be a terrific area — very trendy with lots of shops in old Chicago storefronts.
 I had hit paydirt — because Wicker Park is a famous neighborhood — known for “for its hip local culture, art scene, nightlife, and diverse food and shopping options — and also recognized for its historic architecture, independent boutiques, and trendy restaurants.”